raiyana2/SAPAA/docs/index.md

 * US 2.0.2 – Image Metadata
 * US 2.0.3  - Gallery View
 * US 2.0.4 - Offline Image Viewing
+* TASK 2.0.6 - Refactor Report Rendering to Use Updated Database Schema
 * US 3.0.1 - Access the mobile version of the Site Inspection Form
 * US 4.0.1 - View Site Profile of a Particular Site
 * US 4.0.2  - Add Site Profile of a Particular Site